anayrat/blog/content/post/2021/2021-09-01-partitioning-usage.md

 +++
-title = "Cas d'usage du partionnement natif dans PostgreSQL" date = 2021-09-01T09:00:00+02:00 draft = true
+title = "Cas d'usages du partitionnement natif dans PostgreSQL" date = 2021-09-01T09:00:00+02:00 draft = true

-summary = "Différents cas d'usages du partionnement natif sous PostgreSQL"
+summary = "Différents cas d'usages du partitionnement natif sous PostgreSQL"

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.